 30-inch fan works best only if your house is large enough for it.

-For smaller spaces up to 300 square feet.
 Installation requires hard wiring.

 Easy to install.
 Runs on solar power.
 Pumps out a lot of heat to keep your home cooler in the summer.
 Quiet and easy to clean.
 Includes a thermostat and humidistat.